OISF/suricata/doc/userguide/upgrade.rst

   be ``bypass``, ``track-only`` or ``full``.
 - Default value for ``stream.reassembly.depth`` when the value is not specified in suricata.yaml is now 1 MiB instead of 0/unlimited.
+- IMAP protocol parser is enabled by default.
+- Email keywords (except email.body_md5 and email.url) match on the IMAP protocol.

 Logging Changes
 ~~~~~~~~~~~~~~~